Robjects-Timers/Timer_v0/README.md

 ### Supplies

 -------------------

-[image of all supplies with label]
+[TODO:image of all supplies with label]

 If you have Breadboard wires and the ability to solder, then you only need one option from each numbered required from this section.